fatiando/pooch/doc/usage.rst

         """
         Load a large zipped sample data as a pandas.DataFrame.
         """
-        # Pass in the hook to unzip the data file
+        # Pass in the processor to unzip the data file
-        fname = GOODBOY.fetch("zipped-data-file.zip", hook=unpack_hook)
+        fname = GOODBOY.fetch("zipped-data-file.zip", processor=unpack)
         # fname is now the path of the unzipped file which can be loaded by pandas
         # directly
         data = pandas.read_csv(fname)